A Survey on Efficient Vision-Language-Action Models: Conclusion

 \section{Conclusion}

-This survey systematically charts the emergent field of \textbf{Efficient VLAs}, providing the first unified taxonomy focusing on the data-model-training loop to consolidate the fragmented efforts addressing their prohibitive computational and data bottlenecks.
+This survey systematically charts the emergent field of \textbf{Efficient VLAs}, providing the first unified taxonomy focusing on the model-training-data loop to consolidate the fragmented efforts addressing their prohibitive computational and data bottlenecks.
 We demonstrate that current solutions converge upon three interdependent pillars, including \textbf{Efficient Model Design}, \textbf{Efficient Training}, and \textbf{Efficient Data Collection}.
-Our analysis establishes a foundational reference that illuminates the critical interplay and persistent trade-offs, such as compactness versus expressivity, defining this frontier.
+Our synthesis uncovers the intrinsic trade-offs between model compactness and multimodal expressivity, providing a rigorous framework to navigate the systemic tensions that characterize this design space.
 The challenges and future directions delineated are a direct consequence of this synthesis, charting a necessary roadmap that moves beyond isolated optimizations toward adaptive, co-designed systems.
 This work thus serves to catalyze this transition, accelerating the vital shift from resource-bound prototypes to truly ubiquitous physical-world intelligence.